mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ![screenshot of me googling "did i do a big crime"]()

 It turned out I could just google these things, and before I knew it I was reading "the legislation".
 It's the rules of the law, just written down.
-I have no trouble reading JSON but whoever wrote the legislation was straight up making up words.
-I was able to divine the following wisdoms from the Times New Roman tea leaves:
+I have no trouble reading pages of HTML, but whoever wrote the legislation was straight up making up words.
+Eventually, I was able to divine the following wisdoms from the Times New Roman tea leaves:

 * It's not defamation to publish something negative about someone if it's true
 * Having Tony Abbott's passport number isn't a crime, but using it to commit identity fraud is
 * If u EVER even LOOK at a computer the wrong way, the FBI will instantly slam jam you into the shadow realm

-I am possibly the furthest thing you can be from a lawyer, but if you are the kind of person who takes legal advice from blog posts, who am I to stand in your way?
+I am possibly the furthest thing you can be from a lawyer, so I'm sure I don't need to tell you not to take this as legal advice.
+But, if you are the kind of person who takes legal advice from blog posts, who am I to stand in your way?
 Not a lawyer, that's who.
 Don't do it.

 You know what, maybe I needed help.
 From an adult.
 With like, leather shoes.
 Maybe this was too hard for me to do on my own.
 "Yeah, maybe I should get some of that free government legal advice", I thought.
 That seemed like a pretty common thing, so I thought it should be easy to do.
 I took a big sip of water and googled "free legal advice".